uimagine-admin/tunadb/README.md

 2.	**Generate gRPC code**:
-Generate the server and client code using protoc:
+Generate the grpc code using protoc:
 Here you might want to install and set the env path variables!

     ```bash